 - If you haven’t already – categorise what remains, into basic groups.
-Dairy, condiments, fruit, vegetables etc. Try to fit condiments on the fridge doors to save the shelves for bulkier things like meals and leftovers.
+For example, dairy, condiments, fruit, vegetables etc. Try to fit condiments on the fridge doors.
+That way the shelves can be saved for bulkier things like meals and leftovers.

 During the decluttering process, consider discarding rarely-used condiments.
 Do you really need four types of soy sauce?
 Can you consolidate them into one?

 Alternatively, commit to making a meal of spaghetti, curry or something equally forgiving, to make use of ageing items like small amounts of condiments, slightly limp carrots, wilting herbs and remnants of cheese.

 The refrigerator doors and top shelf are the warmest, while the middle and bottom shelves get progressively colder.
 So ideally you should store:

 – cheese on the upper shelves

 – fruit and vegetables in the crisper.

 That’s how your fridge is designed.
 Milk on the doors is not ideal for longevity.
 But it fits there so darn nicely, so it’s a bit of a trade-off depending on your preferences.